TylerMcGinn/Insight/README.md

 ## Description

-VS Code extension for quick access and smart queries of learning resources such as Stackoverflow,Youtube and W3 Schools.
+VS Code extension for quick access and smart queries of developer resources such as Stackoverflow,Youtube,MSDN and W3 Schools.

 ## Features